ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`--env-rm`</dt>
 <dd>Remove environment variable references to the key of a key-value pair in a configmap or secret.
 To remove individual key references and literal values, specify the name of the key.
 This value is optional. </dd>
 <dt>`-es`, `--ephemeral-storage`</dt>
-<dd>The amount of ephemeral storage to set for instances of the job definition.
-Use 'Mi' for mebibytes or 'Gi' for gibibytes.
+<dd>The amount of ephemeral storage to set for runs of the job.
+Use `Mi` for mebibytes or `Gi` for gibibytes.
 This value is optional.
 </dd>
 <dt>`-i`, `--image`</dt>
-<dd>The name of the image used for this job definition.
+<dd>The name of the image used for runs of the job.
 For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value is optional.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
-<dd>The maximum execution time in seconds for the job.
+<dd>The maximum execution time in seconds for runs of the job.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
-<dd>The amount of memory that is set for the job definition.
+<dd>The amount of memory that is set for runs of the job.
 Use `Mi` for mebibytes or `Gi` for gibibytes.
-This value updates any `--memory` value that is assigned in the job definition.
 This value is optional.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.
 </dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>The number of times to retry the job.
-A job is retried when it gives an exit code other than zero.
+<dd>The number of times to retry an array index of a job before the job is marked as failed.
+An array index of a job is retried when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 </dl>